eclipse-californium/californium/MIGRATION_HINTS.md

 `NewAdvancedCertificateVerifier`, and `StaticNewAdvancedCertificateVerifier`.

 3) The `DTLSession` in `NewAdvancedCertificateVerifier.verifyCertificate` is removed.
 If that is required by your implementation, please open an issue.
+The parameter `Boolean clientUsage` is replaced by `boolean clientUsage`.
+With that, the key-usage extension is always checked, if provided.

 4) `MtuUtil` is removed and must be replaced by `NetworkInterfacesUtil`.